-Chart 31 displays the distribution of medical payments according to the location where the medical service was provided.
+Chart 34 displays the distribution of medical payments for professional/physician and facility services according to the location where the medical service was provided.
+The Countrywide average for "in-state" medical payments is 82%.

-Distribution of Medical Payments by Provider State
+Distribution of Physician and Facility Payments by Provider State

-Source: NCCI Medical Data Call, Service Year 2012.
+Source: NCCI Medical Data Call, Service Year 2013.

-Comparison of Selected Distributions
+Comparison of Selected Distributions by Service Year

-The tables in this section provide a comparison of results for Arizona for the latest two service years.
+The tables in this section provide a comparison of results for Arizona for the latest three service years.
 Analysis in the growth of shares may provide additional insight into medical cost drivers above and beyond an analysis at a specific point in time.
-The oldest data available from the Medical Data Call is for Service Year 2011, as this is the first full service year of data since inception of the Call.
+The oldest data available from the Medical Data Call is for Service Year 2011, as this is the first full service year of data since the inception of the Call.